 - Loss or gain of health coverage due to a change in employment status for you, spouse or dependent.

+If you’re not able to remove your daughter, she will have double coverage.
+Having two health plans means two premiums but can also result in lower out-of-pocket costs when she needs care.
 Read more about primary vs. secondary coverage when you have two health plans to learn how your daughter’s health plans will work in conjunction with each other until you can remove her from your policy.